 Antidepressants have worked, but many come with side effects that in turn require additional medication.
 Doctors end up playing an endless game of prescribing pills to balance it all.
 Not to mention that some people have treatment-resistant depression that doesn’t respond to traditional medication or therapy.

 That’s why this new era of depression drugs is long overdue.
 Ketamine’s reputation as a party drug made it taboo in the medical community for many years, but it’s benefits are now outweighing the risk.
 Johnson & Johnson is currently developing esketamine, which mirrors ketamine’s structural makeup, in a nasal spray formula.
-Meanwhile, Allergan is developing a drug called rapastinel that is different chemically than ketamine but works in the same way in the brain.
+Meanwhile, Allergan is developing a drug, rapastinel, that is different chemically than ketamine but works in the same way in the brain.

 Another major downfall of traditional antidepressants was how long they took to work.
-Patients would have to wait weeks if not months to begin feeling the effects, time that some people just didn’t have.
+Patients would have to wait weeks if not months to begin feeling the effects.
+Time that some people just didn’t have.
 Rapid-acting therapies, like ketamine, have been game-changing.
-It can help in treating suicidal patients or be used while patients wait for their traditional medication to begin kicking in.
+It can help in treating suicidal patients or while patients wait for their traditional medication to begin kicking in.

 It took over 30 years for ketamine’s antidepressant effects to be discovered, and nearly 18 years before the medical community was willing to take it seriously.
 Now that its popularity is booming, those who struggle with depression might have more effective and faster-acting medications available to them soon.